Supporting people who use substances to get help for their health and social care needs

 - Substance use professionals who will help people to make choices about their use of substances as they approach the end of their lives.
 They can also advise colleagues in palliative care and health & social care.
 Substance use services may offer help with health & social care issues and family support too.

 - Social care and social work professionals will often be involved in assessing a person’s social care needs and putting a programme of care in place.
 They may also refer people to other services and act as a link between all services.
 They can work closely with family members, with permission.

 - Health professionals including GPs, and hospital or community-based health services may be involved at different stages of the person’s care.

 This resource comprises six ‘headline’ practice pointers on topic ranging from ‘Opening the conversation’ to ‘Pain and Symptom Management’.

 This guide helps you provide the best possible care and offers suggestions about the support you can access for yourself.

 These podcasts have been created by social and health care practitioners supporting people who use substances as they approach the end of their lives.

-These case studies give some examples of social and health care practitioners providing support to people who use substances and are becoming increasingly unwell.
+Examples of social and health care practitioners providing support to people who use substances and are seriously unwell.